kevinzhouhogwarts/VBA-challenge/README.md

 # VBA-challenge

+## VBA Code
-# The final version of VBA code is in code_final.bas.
+The final version of VBA code is in code.bas.

-# code_wordy_version.bas contains a successful first draft that produces the same output.
-Some modifications were made to it in order to produce the final version.
+## Screenshots

-# Screenshots are provided as .png.
+Screenshots are stored in the home directory.

+## Other Files
+Resources and deprecated code versions are stored in subdirectories.